Install Windows 11 Home or Windows 10 Home without a Microsoft account

 you need Internet.

-20. Toward the bottom of this screen, in small blue letters, it says "I don't have Internet."
+21. Toward the bottom of this screen, in small blue letters, it says "I don't

 on search, type CMD, then right-click on the black Command Prompt icon)